leotac/joypy/README.md

 ------------

 - Python 3.5+
-Joypy should also be compatible with python 2.7.
+Compatibility with python 2.7 has been dropped with release 1.11.

 - [numpy](http://www.numpy.org/)
 - [scipy](http://www.scipy.org/) >= 0.11